servicecatalog/oscm-identity/README.md

-oidc.usersEndpoint=url which is used for accessing users resource oidc.groupsEndpoint=url which is used for accessing groups resource oidc.nonce=unique request identifier for tenant oidc.uriAppId=uri id of the registered oscm-identity application
+oidc.usersEndpoint=url which is used for accessing users resource oidc.groupsEndpoint=url which is used for accessing groups resource oidc.nonce=unique request identifier for tenant oidc.appIdUri=uri id of the registered oscm-identity application oidc.idpApiUri=uri of the idp related API
 ```
 3. Start the application using `java -jar` command